rcslon3-svg/Adafruit_nRF52_Bootloader_OTAFIX/README.md

 If the device does not show up on your computer after flashing the bootloader or performing an OTA update, it may be **waiting in OTA DFU mode**.

-In **OTAFIX 2.0**, OTA DFU is the default state when no valid application is present.
+In **OTAFIX 2.0** and above, OTA DFU is the default state when no valid application is present.
 In this mode:
 - No UF2 drive is exposed
 - No serial port is available